MeshTailor: Cutting Seams via Generative Mesh Traversal: Method

 \paragraph{Inference.} During inference, we compute the encoder embeddings and generate seams autoregressively.
-Starting with a distribution over all vertices, the model samples a start vertex and then walks along mesh edges, where the neighbor mask constrains each step, until it predicts \texttt{[EOC]}.
-This process repeats until \texttt{[EOS]} is generated.
-Additional details, including high-level inference pseudocode, are provided in the Supplemental Material (Section~\ref{sec:supp_infer_pseudocode}).
+The model samples a start vertex from $\mathcal{V}$ (without the neighbor mask), then autoregressively walks along mesh edges under the mask, excluding immediate backtracking, until predicting \texttt{[EOC]}.
+This process repeats until \texttt{[EOS]} is generated, yielding the final seam layout $\mathcal{C}$.
+The inference pseudocode is provided in Supplemental Material~\ref{sec:supp_infer_pseudocode}.